Less Noise, More Signal: the DRR Effect for Better Optimizations of a Range of SE Tasks: Introduction

 \section{Introduction}

-When SE data grows too large, data mining algorithms can find the signal in the noise.
+When Software Engineering (SE) data grows too large, data mining algorithms can find the signal in the noise.
 Such algorithms are controlled by ``hyperparameters''; e.g. \bi \item When learning $k$ clusters, $k$ is a hyperparameter; \item When learning decision trees, the maximum allowed height of the tree is another hyperparameter. \ei Finding good hyperparameters is something of a black art. {\em Hyperparameter optimizers} (HPO) are tools for automating that search.
-HPO can dramatically improve learner performance~\cite{ li2018hyperband, 28arcuri2011, 42oliveira2010ga, 47tantithamthavorn2016automated, awad2021dehb, bergstra2015hyperopt, akiba2019optuna, agrawal2021simpler, zhou2022predicting, mashlakov2019hyper, nevendra2022empirical, xia2022predicting, 35fu2016,yedida2022improve}.
-For example, for code smell detection, Yedihda \& Menzies found that a decades-old feedforward neural nets (which take seconds to run, so HPO is fast) can be tuned to out-perform a state-of-the-art deep learner~\cite{yedida2022improve}.
+HPO can dramatically improve learner performance~\cite{ li2018hyperband, 28arcuri2011, 42oliveira2010ga, 47tantithamthavorn2016automated, awad2021dehb, bergstra2015hyperopt, akiba2019optuna, agrawal2021simpler, zhou2022predicting, mashlakov2019hyper, nevendra2022empirical, xia2022predicting, fu2016tuning,yedida2022improve}.
+For example, for code smell detection, Yedida \& Menzies found that a decades-old feedforward neural net (which takes seconds to run, so HPO is fast) can be tuned to outperform a state-of-the-art deep learner~\cite{yedida2022improve}.

 But there is a problem.
 HPO requires running a learner many times.
-Hence, it can be impractically slow; e.g. Yedihda \& Menzies could not tune their state-of-the-art deep learner since each run of that learner needed eight hours to complete.
+Hence, it can be impractically slow; e.g. Yedida \& Menzies could not tune their state-of-the-art deep learner since each run of that learner needed eight hours to complete.
 Also, there are so many HPO methods~\cite{bischl2023hyperparameter} that practitioners can get confused about which one to use.